-9. Positions Requiring Working with Children Checks
+8. Positions Requiring Working with Children Checks

 The following positions have been identified as applying to Warren Shire Council.
-This is not an exhaustive list and future employees, volunteers or any position may be required to comply with the requirements for a Working with Children Check as determined by the General Manager.
+This is not an exhaustive list and future employees, volunteers or any position may be required to comply with the requirements for a Working with Children Check as determined by the General Manager:

 - Swimming Pool Manager

-- Swimming Pool Life Guards

 - Swimming Pool Attendants

-- Swimming Pool Cleaning Staff

 - Sport and Cultural Centre Manager

-- Sport and cultural Centre Coaching staff

-- Sport and Cultural Centre Cleaning Staff
+- Cleaning Staff

 - Staff

 - Warren Shire Library